oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_archive_content_facts_module.rst

 ..
 Description

 - Fetches details about a RepositoryArchiveContent resource in Oracle Cloud Infrastructure
-- Return the archived repository information
+- Returns the archived repository information.

 ..
 Aliases